github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication.md

 {% data reusables.two_fa.save_your_recovery_codes_during_2fa_setup %}
 {% data reusables.two_fa.backup_options_during_2fa_enrollment %}
 {% ifversion ghes < 3.9 %}{% data reusables.two_fa.test_2fa_immediately %}{% endif %}

+If you wish to setup a TOTP app manually, and require the parameters encoded in the QR code, they are:
+- Type: `TOTP`
+- Label: `GitHub:<username>` where `<username>` is your handle on GitHub, for example `monalisa`
+- Secret: This is the encoded setup key, shown if you click {%- ifversion fpt or ghec or ghes > 3.8 %}"setup key"{%- else %}"enter this text code"{%- endif %} during configuration
+- Issuer: `GitHub`
+- Algorithm: The default of SHA1 is used
+- Digits: The default of 6 is used
+- Period: The default of 30 (seconds) is used

 {% ifversion fpt or ghec %}